 Mercer Union was founded by twelve visionary artists who each contributed $1,500 to buy the lease on an 1800 square foot space on Mercer Street in downtown Toronto in 1979.
 As they declared, “Toronto does not have, has never had, and desperately needs, an artists’ organization dedicated to the exposition of new work in the most advanced forms of painting and sculpture.”
 Mercer Union continues to present the expanded spectrum of contemporary art practices and engage with key issues of our time.
-It moved from its original location at 29 Mercer Street to its current space at 1286 Bloor Street West–a renovated early 20th century cinema space– in 2008, now at the center of a growing and dynamic arts district in downtown Toronto.
+It moved from its original location at 29 Mercer Street to its current space at 1286 Bloor Street West – a renovated early 20th century cinema space – in 2008, now at the center of a growing and dynamic arts district in downtown Toronto.
 Our 3300 sq. ft. facility includes two large white cube galleries, workshop, artist cabin, administrative offices and gated outdoor patio including a billboard space at the corner of Bloor West and St Clarens Avenue.

 Exhibitions and Programs

 Mercer Union presents five exhibitions per year, commissioned solo and group exhibitions with newly produced works.
 In addition we present a series of commissioned public billboards, fORUM, a critical conversation series, as well as artists’ talks, workshops, seminars and off-site public projects.
-Our principal objective is to offer artists the opportunity to create new works for exhibition–from conception to realization–that challenges their ambition, and audiences.
+Our principal objective is to offer artists the opportunity to create new works for exhibition – from conception to realization – that challenges their ambition, and audiences.

 We are catalysts for the creation of art by providing comprehensive production and technical support, dedicated curatorial direction and critical frameworks.
-Throughout our thirty-eight year history, we have realized ambitious programming, presenting important solo exhibitions by emerging and established artists including Sol LeWitt (1981), Charles Ray (1985), Jessica Stockholder (1988), Lorna Simpson (1988), Knut Åsdam (2003), Isabelle Pauwels (2004), Jeremy Deller (2006), Mona Vatamanu and Florin Tudor (2008), Deborah Stratman (2012), Paul Sietsma (2013), Geoffrey Farmer (2013), Tiziana La Melia (2014), Abbas Akhavan (2015) among many others.
+Throughout our forty year history, we have realized ambitious programming, presenting important solo exhibitions by emerging and established artists including Sol LeWitt (1981), Charles Ray (1985), Jessica Stockholder (1988), Lorna Simpson (1988), Knut Åsdam (2003), Isabelle Pauwels (2004), Jeremy Deller (2006), Mona Vatamanu and Florin Tudor (2008), Deborah Stratman (2012), Paul Sietsma (2013), Geoffrey Farmer (2013), Tiziana La Melia (2014), Abbas Akhavan (2015) among many others.
 In the past five years we have presented the first solo exhibitions in Canada by artists Christopher Kulendran Thomas (Sri Lanka/UK), Sarah Pierce (Dublin/New York), Laurent Montaron (Paris), Tiziana La Melia (Vancouver), Krista Belle Stewart (New York), Liz Magic Laser (New York), Isabel Nolan (Dublin), Carlos Motta (Bogota/New York) and Jason Dodge (Berlin).
 These exhibitions have engaged with Canada’s cultural genocide and processes of Truth and Reconciliation, the trauma of war, the role of the child within contemporary political discourse, to normative discourses of sexuality and gender among many other issues.

 Our record of exhibitions and projects includes an impressive roster of artists who have gone on to achieve prominent positions in the wider sphere of contemporary art practice globally.
 Artists participating in the program have gone on to win the Sobey Art Award, the Gershon Iskowitz Prize and The Future Generation Art Prize, and participated in major international exhibitions including documenta, the Venice Biennale, the Sydney, Istanbul and Gwanju Biennials.